cutexxgirl/Douse-It/README.md

 # Douse It

 A lightweight client-side mod that enhances the visual experience of burning entities.
+**Perfect for PVP and aesthetic focus: removes the blinding fire overlay (Low/No Fire) and replaces it with customizable particles.**

 ## Features